longevity-genie/just-agents/README.md

 # Motivation

 Most of the existing agentic libraries are extremely over-engineered either directly or by using over-engineered libraries under the hood, like langchain and llamaindex.
 In reality, interactions with LLMs are mostly about strings, and you can write your own template by just using f-strings and python native string templates.
 There is no need in complicated chain-like classes and other abstractions, in fact popular libraries create complexity just to sell you their paid services for LLM calls monitoring because it is extremely hard to understand what exactly is sent to LLMs.

+It is way easier to reason about the code if you separate your prompting from python code to a separate easily readable files (like yaml files).

 We wrote this libraries while being pissed of by high complexity and wanted something controlled and simple.
 Of course, you might comment that we do not have the ecosystem like, for example, tools and loaders.
-In reality, most of langchain tools are just very simple functions wrapped in their classes, you can always quickly look at them and re-implement them easier.
+In reality, most of langchain tools are just very simple functions wrapped in their classes, you can always quickly look at them and write a simple function to do the same thing that just-agents will pick up easily.

 ## Key Features